biquando/launchtab/README.md

 - `@reboot` special calendar entry

 ## Limitations
-- When you install a launchtab, it creates .plist files in `~/Library/LaunchAgents`.
-When you remove rules from your launchtab, it does not remove the corresponding plists.
 - The plists are not automatically loaded/unloaded, so you need to do this manually or logout and log back in for your changes to take effect.
 I've included a shell script `bin/ltreload` to help you reload your plists.